 Ark

-di Francesca Maria Cimaglia, Giulia Fabro, Lorenzo Franciosi, Alice Osimati
+by Francesca Maria Cimaglia, Giulia Fabro, Lorenzo Franciosi, Alice Osimati

-Dal PNRR al PINQuA
+From PNRR to PINQuA

-di Vito Ardagna, Alberto Gava, Lucrezia Rosa Brusin
+by Vito Ardagna, Alberto Gava, Lucrezia Rosa Brusin

-di Gioele Cornaglia, Elisa Lagna, Eleonora Mottola, Giulia Mutinelli
+by Gioele Cornaglia, Elisa Lagna, Eleonora Mottola, Giulia Mutinelli

 University contribution